YusufnoorEWI/scylladb_postgres_group-5/README.md

 ## Build and run a microservice using docker
 To run a service using docker, a Dockerfile is required like the one in stock_service.
 Make sure this is the case.

 To make life easier for you guys I have defined all the steps of starting services and databases in one single docker-compose.yml file.
-Now the only thing you should have to do is run `docker-compose up`.
+Now the only thing you should have to do is run `docker-compose up --build --force-recreate`.
 This however requires you to install docker-compose.
 ## Install and run ScyllaDB docker image:
 `docker run --name some-scylla -p 9042:9042 -d scylladb/scylla`